Neutron scattering instruments

 To study the magnetism in those materials that do not order spontaneously requires cryomagnets, either to investigate metamagnetic transitions, or to determine the distribution of spin density.
 Both vertical-field and horizontal-field cryomagnets are available, although their sizes do limit where they may be used.
 Pressure is another useful variable since the magnetic behaviour is closely linked to the atomic bond lengths.
 Click here for the current list of available sample environments.

 Complementary property measurements are essential to guide the strategy of the neutron experiment.
-A vibrating-sample magnetometer will eventually be available at ANSTO for collaborative projects and radioactive samples.
+A vibrating-sample magnetometer is available at ANSTO for collaborative projects and radioactive samples.

 Some modelling support for magnetic studies is available.
 For more information, contact Magnetism project member working in your research area.